-'''

-psb_sp_getrow - Extract row(s) from a sparse matrix
+$psb_sp_getrow - Extract row(s)$ from a sparse matrix

-call psb_sp_getrow(row, a, nz, ia, ja, val, info, &

-& append, nzin, lrw)

-Type: Asynchronous.

-On Entry

 row The (first) row to be extracted.

-Scope:local

-Type:required

-Intent: in.
+Scope:local Type:required Intent: in.
+Specified as: an integer > 0. a the matrix from which to get rows.
+Scope:local Type:required Intent: in.
+Specified as: a structured data of type psb_Tspmat_type. append Whether to append or overwrite existing output.
+Scope:local Type:optional Intent: in.
+Specified as: a logical value default: false (overwrite). nzin Input size to be appended to.
+Scope:local Type:optional Intent: in.
 Specified as: an integer > 0.

-a the matrix from which to get rows.

-Scope:local

-Type:required

-Intent: in.

-Specified as: a structured data of type psb_Tspmat_type.

-append Whether to append or overwrite existing output.

-Scope:local

-Type:optional

-Intent: in.

-Specified as: a logical value default: false (overwrite).

-nzin Input size to be appended to.

-Scope:local

-Type:optional

-Intent: in.

-Specified as: an integer > 0.
-When append is true, specifies how many

-entries in the output vectors are already filled.

-lrw The last row to be extracted.
+When append is true, specifies how many entries in the output vectors are already filled. lrw The last row to be extracted.
+Scope:local Type:optional Intent: in.

-Scope:local

-Type:optional

-Intent: in.

 Specified as: an integer > 0, default: row.

-On Return

-nz the number of elements returned by this call.
+On Return nz the number of elements returned by this call.
 Scope:local.
 Type:required.

-Intent: \ \boldsymbol{out}.
+Intent: out.
 Returned as: an integer scalar.

 ia the row indices.

-'''

-Specified as: an integer array with the ALLOCATABLE attribute.

-ja the column indices of the elements to be inserted.
+Scope:local.
+Type:required.
+Intent: inout.
+Specified as: an integer array with the ALLOCATABLE attribute. ja the column indices of the elements to be inserted.

+Scope: local.
+Type: required.
 Intent: inout.
 Specified as: an integer array with the ALLOCATABLE attribute.